Banalny-Banan/Sunrise/README.md

 ## 🩹 Common Exploit Patches

 - SCP-939 lunge exploit: Prevents the exploit that allows SCP-939 to speed-hack using the lunge ability.
+- SCP-3114 Item use exploit: Prevents the exploit that allows SCP-3114 to use items, including firearms.
+- SCP-3114 Cooldown exploit: Prevents the exploit that allows cheaters to ignore the cooldowns of SCP-3114 disguise and strangle abilities.
+- Handcuffed inventory exploit: Prevents the exploit that allows cheaters to use inventory while handcuffed.

 ## 🗺️ Planned Features